 Secondary Teachers Pack (Word)

 Pre-Session Lesson Plan (Word)

 Linking activities and workshops

 Planning on doing a linking session with a focus on how we all live together?
-Human Rights would be a great place to start.
-Lots of group work around the importance of Human Rights.
+Focussing on the importance of Human Rights is a great place to start.
+Lots of group work to help dialogue around Human Rights and their importance.

 Invisible Me Workshop (PowerPoint)

 A useful session suited to a first linking event.
 The focus is on identity and commonality which cover the first three questions: Who am I?
 Who are we?
 Where do we live?
 Helps scaffold student’s thinking about what they want to share with others about themselves.